illinois-cs241/illinois-cs241.github.io/_pages/honors.md

 * Projected project milestones (What will you do in the first month?
 Second month? etc.)
 * Challenges you expect will arise in working on this project

-Project proposals should be submitted as a private post on Piazza by the due date (we will specify the due date in lecture and on Piazza).
+Project proposals should be submitted as a private post on Ed by the due date (we will specify the due date in lecture and on Ed).

 The exact grading requirements of each project vary.
 You and your mentor will decide on a reasonable scope for your project at the beginning of the semester, though this target may move as appropriate throughout the semester.